akaak/blog/_posts/2016-02-27-lektor-static-site-generator.md

 title: New Static Site Generator (Lektor)
 ---

 There are many static site generators.
 The new open source static site generator is Lektor.
-Armin Ronacher (the creator of Python Flask framework) came up with this static site generator.
-He gives why came up with this project in a blog [post](https://www.getlektor.com/blog/2015/12/hello-lektor/).
+Armin Ronacher (the creator of Python Flask framework) came up with this static site generator in December 2015.
+Armin wrote a blog [post](https://www.getlektor.com/blog/2015/12/hello-lektor/) introducing this Lektor project and the why he created this project.

 It looks really powerful and the fact that it is built on Python gave me a reason to try it.